cau-se/ARCHES-PiCar-X/docs/getting_started.md

 ## Build and Start the Physical Twin on a RPi 3/4

+You need to configure the correct I2C device in the `env` folder (`ARCHES-PiCar-X/Picar-X/env`).
+Which env is used, can be seen in the docker compose file you want to execute.

 <div class="tab-container" id="activaterpi">
   <ul class="tab-list">
     <li class="tab active" data-tab="tab3-1">arm32v7 (RPi3)</li>